breautek/breautek.github.io/source/thank-you.md

 hideLink: true
 ---

 For taking the time to support me.
-Your contribution is greatly appreciate it.
+Your contribution is greatly appreciated.